Data set creator(s): Diane McKnight

 Light attenuation values for 2008 to 2014 were set to missing pending a determination of the correct values and units.

-chlorophyll a, pH, temperature, conductivity, dissolved oxygen, oxygen saturation, secchi depth, light attenuation, dissolved organic carbon, Green Lake 4, Green Lake 5, Green Lakes, Lake Albion, water samples, water quality, NWT, Niwot Ridge LTER, inorganic_nutrients, organic_matter_dynamics, limnology, aquatic, long term
+chlorophyll a, pH, temperature, conductivity, dissolved oxygen, oxygen saturation, secchi depth, light attenuation, dissolved organic carbon, Green Lake 1, Green Lake 4, Green Lake 5, Green Lakes, Lake Albion, water samples, water quality, NWT, Niwot Ridge LTER, inorganic_nutrients, organic_matter_dynamics, limnology, aquatic, long term

-COL1. label=site, type=string, units=none, missing value indicator=NaN, minimum=ALB, maximum=GL5, precision=, definition=site
+COL2. label=local_site, type=string, units=none, missing value indicator=NaN, minimum=ALB, maximum=GL5, precision=, definition=local sampling site

-COL2. label=depth/loc, type=string, units=none, missing value indicator=NaN, minimum=, maximum=, precision=, definition=depth (meters) or location
+COL3. label=depth/loc, type=string, units=m/none, missing value indicator=NaN, minimum=, maximum=, precision=, definition=depth (meters) or location

 definition=percent of surface light intensity